ExitValue.ai

 How much do enterprise software companies sell for?

-Sub-$25M ARR companies typically sell for 3-7x revenue.
+Sub-$25M ARR companies typically sell for a revenue-multiple range.
 Mid-market ($25M-$200M) trades 5-10x with strong NRR and growth.
 Vertical SaaS leaders and mission-critical platforms command 10-20x.
-Recent public comps: Veeva at 12-15x revenue, Procore at 8-10x, ServiceTitan at ~10x.
+Recent public comps: Veeva at a revenue-multiple range, Procore at 8-10x, ServiceTitan at ~10x.

 What's the difference between enterprise SaaS and generic SaaS multiples?

 Enterprise software trades at 1-3x premium revenue multiples vs. generic SaaS because of switching costs, integration depth, and longer customer lifecycles.
-Vertical SaaS within enterprise software trades at the highest premium because lock-in is structural — you can't easily replace a system that runs your industry-specific workflow.
+Vertical SaaS within enterprise software trades at the highest premium because lock-in is structural, you can't easily replace a system that runs your industry-specific workflow.

 What NRR do I need for premium pricing?

 NRR > 120% earns a 1-2 turn revenue multiple premium.
 110-120% is solid.
 100-110% is acceptable.
-Below 100% drops you a band — buyers assume churn exceeds expansion and underwrite conservatively.
+Below 100% drops you a band, buyers assume churn exceeds expansion and underwrite conservatively.

 Who buys enterprise software companies?